Blake Lively: Early life

-She attended Burbank High School and graduated in 2005, where she was a cheerleader, a member of the championship choir, and class president.
-Her elder brother asked his talent agent to send her to several auditions in the summer months.
-She was subsequently cast as Bridget in The Sisterhood of the Traveling Pants (2005) and filmed her scenes between her junior and senior years of high school.
+She is a 2005 graduate of Burbank High School, where she was a cheerleader, a member of the championship choir, and class president.
+Her elder brother asked his talent agent to send her to several auditions during the summer months.
+Subsequently, cast as Bridget in The Sisterhood of the Traveling Pants (2005), she filmed her scenes between her junior and senior years of high school.

 Career

 2005–2006: Career beginnings

 The Sisterhood of the Traveling Pants was released in 2005.
-Lively's performance earned her a nomination for a Teen Choice Award for "Choice Movie Breakout – Female.
-In 2006, Lively co-starred with Justin Long in Accepted, and Lively had minor roles in the horror film, Simon Says.
+Lively's performance earned her a nomination for a Teen Choice Award for "Choice Movie Breakout – Female".
+In 2006, Lively co-starred with Justin Long in Accepted, and she had minor roles in the horror film, Simon Says.
 Accepted was not well received by critics, but Lively's performance was, earning her a 'Breakthrough Award' from Hollywood Life.
 Lively starred in Elvis and Anabelle (2007) as Anabelle, a bulimic girl who hoped to win a beauty pageant.
-Lively said of getting into character for the role that she had "shed serious weight" for her height.
-She stated that that process was difficult for her because food is "the No. 1 love of my life."
-MovieLine.com praised her performance in the film and credited it as having been her "breakthrough role".
+She said of getting into character for the role that she had "shed serious weight" for her height.
+She stated that that process was difficult for her because food was "the No. 1 love of my life."

 2007–2012: Gossip Girl

-Lively was cast in The CW's series Gossip Girl, based on the novel series of the same name by Cecily von Ziegesar, which premiered in September 2007.
+Lively was cast in The CW's series Gossip Girl, based on the novel series Gossip Girl by Cecily von Ziegesar, which premiered in September 2007.
 Already having deferred college for a year, Lively intended to turn the role down and become a student, but was told that she could attend college part-time while filming the show (she later said "This is advice to anyone: when they say, 'We promise, but we can't put it in writing,' there's a reason they can't put it in writing").
 She played the role of Serena van der Woodsen in the teen drama until 2012 when the show ended.
 Her first magazine cover was the November 2007 issue of CosmoGirl, where she discussed her time in high school and her career prior to Gossip Girl.

 In 2008, Lively reprised her role as Bridget in the sequel The Sisterhood of the Traveling Pants 2.
 Similarly to the first film, Lively's performance was positively received by critics.
 As of November 2008, the film had earned over $44 million at the box office.
 In 2009, she appeared as Gabrielle DiMarco in the romantic comedy New York, I Love You, a sequel to the 2006 film Paris, je t'aime.
 Despite positive critical reception, the film failed at the box office.